Vanitha-SM/mini-keylogger/README.md

 ## MINI-KEYLOGGER:

 -> Watches keystrokes for configurable **trigger words** (e.g. `password`,'secret',etc.,).

 -> **Snaps a full‑screen screenshot** the moment a trigger word is completed.

-3-> Logs every keystroke + screenshot
+-> Logs every keystroke + screenshot.

 **Only made for educational purposes**
 **Run only at a sample envireonment**